HSU student with Cerebral palsy graduates with grandfather by his side - NewsBreak

 “When you retire, people’s lives change quite a bit, and they’re looking for a purpose to keep them busy or occupied,” Doloff said.
 “He has been more than fulfilling that role for me, and it’s been a wonderful feeling for me and gives me purpose to keep going on.”

-Doloff said it was his calling to take care of Caden all of these years, beginning back in high school and picking him up everyday after school.Angelo State students protest outside of Porter Henderson Library
+Doloff said it was his calling to take care of Caden all of these years, beginning back in high school and picking him up everyday after school.Groundbreaking SIDS study uncovers possible cause of infant deaths

 Now, the longtime Air Force Veteran has become a staple on HSU’s campus.
 Doloff said it took 13 years to get his first degree in the military, and now almost has an English degree to go along with it.